Becky G: 2012–2015: Commercial success with music and acting

-On September 6, 2012, while working on her debut album, Gomez released her debut single "Problem" featuring American rapper will.i.am.
-A remix version of the song, subtitled "(The Monster Remix)" was released August 31, for the animated film Hotel Transylvania; the song served as a promotional single and also appeared in the movie's end credits.
-Gomez and will.i.am filmed a music video for the remix; it features both artists in a hotel while scenes from the movie also appear.
-On August 7, Gomez featured on Australian singer Cody Simpson's single, "Wish U Were Here".
-On October 2, she was featured on English singer Cher Lloyd's single, "Oath".
-The song was originally written by Gomez, but was brought to Lloyd.
-The single had some commercial success, becoming Gomez's first entry in the U.S. Billboard Hot 100, peaking at number fifty-eight in the Canadian Hot 100, and was certified gold by the RIAA.
-Gomez also featured with Brazilian singer Michel Teló on a remix of his cover of the song "Ai Se Eu Te Pego", released on his UK EP on October 14.
-She later collaborated with American singer and rappers Kesha, Juicy J and Wiz Khalifa, in a remix of Kesha's "Die Young", which was included on the Japanese deluxe edition of her second studio album, Warrior.
+On August 7, 2012, Gomez featured on Australian singer Cody Simpson's single "Wish U Were Here", from his debut album, Paradise.
+On September 6, she released a lyric video on YouTube for the song "Problem", featuring American rapper will.i.am of the Black Eyed Peas.
+Following a request from Sony Pictures, the song was re-released with the subtitle "(The Monster Remix)" for the animated film Hotel Transylvania, serving as a promotional single and appearing in the movie's end credits.
+Its music video was released on September 13.
+In October, she featured on English singer Cher Lloyd's single "Oath".
+The song was originally written by Gomez, but was brought to Lloyd and released as the second single from the North American version of her debut album, Sticks + Stones.
+It gained Gomez her first entries on the US Billboard Hot 100 and the Canadian Hot 100, peaking at numbers 73 and 58, respectively.
+She also featured on a remix of the song "Ai Se Eu Te Pego", a cover by Brazilian singer Michel Teló, released on his UK EP on October 14.
+She later collaborated with American singer Kesha and rappers Juicy J and Wiz Khalifa in a remix of the former's single "Die Young", which was included on the Japanese deluxe edition of Kesha's second album, Warrior.